AMD Universal Upscaling With Radeon Super Resolution, FSR 2.0 Incoming

 |-2.6%

+It's interesting that Red Dead Redemption 2, which is the only Vulkan API game we tested, shows a much larger drop in performance.
+Total War: Warhammer 3 meanwhile shows a consistently smaller hit from RSR, and it's the only DX11 game we tested — the other games all use the DirectX 12 API.

 Overall, it's not a significant hit to performance.
-If you have a 4K display and normally run at 1080p or 1440p because your graphics card isn't capable of running at native 4K, RSR can look a bit sharper and more pleasing than letting your monitor handle the upscaling.
+If you have a 4K display and normally run at 1080p or 1440p because your graphics card isn't capable of handling native 4K at reasonable framerates, RSR can look a bit sharper and more pleasing than letting your monitor handle the upscaling.
 Now let's look at the potential gains versus native 4K.

 |Game